-- 3. Promotes India's exports. - 4.
+- 1. Formulates and implements the foreign trade policy of India. - 2.
+Grants licenses for exports and imports. - 3.
+Promotes India's exports. - 4.
 Implements export promotion schemes. - 5.
 Regulates trade barriers and tariffs. - 6.
 Facilitates trade through various trade agreements and treaties. - 7.
 Addresses grievances of exporters and importers. - 8.
 Publishes various foreign trade-related reports and data. - 9.
 Coordinates with different trade bodies and organizations for trade-related matters.

-Ministry of Corporate Affairs Role Regulates corporate sector affairs in accordance with the law to promote corporate governance, transparency, and accountability.
-Functions Supervises the Companies Act, Limited Liability Partnership Act, and other relat acts and rules.
-Ensures transparent and efficient corporate regulation in India.
-Registers companies and LLPs in India.
-Oversees the functioning of the National Company Law Tribunal (NCLT) and the Insolvency and Bankruptcy Code.
-Promotes corporate governance and best practices in the corporate sector.
-Handles issues related to competition through the Competition Commission of India (CCI).
+Ministry of Corporate Affairs

+Regulates corporate sector affairs in accordance with the law to promote corporate governance, transparency, and accountability.

+- 1. Supervises the Companies Act, Limited Liability Partnership Act, and other related acts and rules. - 2.
+Ensures transparent and efficient corporate regulation in India. - 3.
+Registers companies and LLPs in India. - 4.
+Oversees the functioning of the National Company Law Tribunal (NCLT) and the Insolvency and Bankruptcy Code. - 5.
+Promotes corporate governance and best practices in the corporate sector. - 6.
+Handles issues related to competition through the Competition Commission of India (CCI). - 7.
 Ensures corporate compliance through e-Governance initiatives.

-Ministry of Micro, Small and Medium Enterprises (MSME) Promotes the growth and development of micro, small, and medium enterprises in Role India.
-Functions 1.
-Formulates policies, programs, and projects to support and assist MSMEs.
-2. Promotes innovation, entrepreneurship, and skill development among MSMEs 3.
-Provides financial assistance, subsidies, and incentives to MSMEs.
-4. Supports technology upgradation and modernization of MSMEs.
-5. Promotes export of MSME products.
-6. Conducts capacity-building programs and workshops for MSME stakeholders.
-7. Addresses grievances and offers advisory services to MSMEs.
+Ministry of Micro, Small and Medium Enterprises (MSME)

+Promotes the growth and development of micro, small, and medium enterprises in India.

+- 1. Formulates policies, programs, and projects to support and assist MSMEs. - 2.
+Promotes innovation, entrepreneurship, and skill development among MSMEs. - 3.
+Provides financial assistance, subsidies, and incentives to MSMEs. - 4.
+Supports technology upgradation and modernization of MSMEs. - 5.
+Promotes export of MSME products. - 6.
+Conducts capacity-building programs and workshops for MSME stakeholders. - 7.
+Addresses grievances and offers advisory services to MSMEs.

-Development and Planning Agencies:
+Development and Planning Agencies